ibm-mas-manage/faq/docs/index.md

 - **What are the EAM to Manage gaps?**

 	<span style="color:navy">
-	The following features/functionalities are not supported yet but are in the roadmap:
+	The following features/functionality are not supported yet, but are in the roadmap:
 	</span>

 	- <span style="color:navy">Password controls/policy (password length, expiration date etc.) </span>